littensy/reflex/docs/docs/guides/observers-and-entities.md

 -   📚 What entities and observers are
 -   🔍 How to track an entity manually
 -   🔗 How to use `observe` to track entities
+-   1️⃣ How to use `observeWhile` to track one value

 :::